 1. Should you buy or rent a crane?

 Is this a one-time use situation or will you need the crane frequently for a number of different jobs?
 If it's a one-time use situation, you're probably better off renting.
 But you should weigh future needs carefully.
-Frequent use, depreciation, other tax considerations and possible resale value may make purchase a better option.
+Frequent use, depreciation, other tax considerations, and possible resale value may make purchasing a better option.
 Storage requirements and transportation are also considerations.
 You should perform a careful cost/benefit analysis.
 It's a complex decision that we can help walk you through.

 2. Which type of crane is best for your particular job?